 Package Management

-IHP is using the Nix Package Manager for managing its dependencies, such as Haskell packages, compilers, and even Postgres.
+IHP uses the Nix Package Manager for managing its dependencies, such as Haskell packages, compilers, and even Postgres.
 You can find more about the motivation on using nix on the IHP blog.

 Using a Haskell Package

-To install a Haskell package from Hackage (the standard Haskell package registry), open the default.nix
+To install a Haskell package from Hackage (the standard Haskell package registry), open the flake.nix

 file and append the package name.